RileyMoore01/Injustice-2-Wiki/README.md

 # Injustice2DB
-List of artifacts and their passives.
+<a href='https://dcgamessupport.wbgames.com/hc/en-us/articles/360040362553-Injustice-2-Mobile-Artifacts'>List of artifacts</a> and their passives.
 Along with current viable teams and guides

 <a href='https://docs.google.com/spreadsheets/d/18LYwEfntvGmVpX3JGmUC4YlvxVC3oKz_bABcW3UNsoU/edit?gid=0#gid=0'>List of artifacts</a>